DataBora/elusion/README.md

     "your-client-id",
     "http://companyname.sharepoint.com/sites/SiteName",
     "Shared Documents/MainFolder/SubFolder",
-    None, // None will read any file type, or you can filter by extension vec!["xlsx", "csv"] "combined_data" //dataframe alias
+    None, // None will read any file type, or you can filter by extension: Some(vec!["xlsx", "csv"]) "combined_data" //dataframe alias
 ).await?;